Issues realted with liquidity of the token listed both on centralized and decentralized exchanges

-As a conclusion, in the case when the negative returns occurred, the investor should also check the value of the Israelsen modification before making the decision.
+In conclusion, when negative returns occur, the investor should also check the value of the Israelsen modification before making the decision.

 Avoiding invalid distribution

-The most dangerous usage of the ratio is when the distribution of the returns isn’t normal.
-It seems that the best idea is to check normality of the returns before use of the Sharpe Ratio.
-There are several statistical test that can validate data’s distribution such us: Sharpiro Wilk, Anderson Darling, Cramer von Misses, Dagostino Pearson, Jarque Berra, Kolmogorov Smirnov, Kolmogorov Lilliefors, Shapiro Francia (see ).
+The most dangerous ratio usage is when the distribution of the returns isn’t normal.
+It seems that the best idea is to check the normality of the returns before use of the Sharpe Ratio.
+Several statistical tests can validate data distribution, such as Shapiro Wilk, Anderson Darling, Cramer von Misses, Dagostino Pearson, Jarque Berra, Kolmogorov Smirnov, Kolmogorov Lilliefors, Shapiro Francia (see ).

 Generalizing Sharpe Ratio

-On the other hand there are different extensions of the Sharpe Ratio, which gives more accurate results by extending different assumptions.
-There are plenty of them described in , but only these which contain skewness and kurtosis will be presented.
+On the other hand, there are different extensions of the Sharpe Ratio, which gives more accurate results by extending different assumptions.
+There are plenty of them described in , but only those with skewness and kurtosis will be presented.

-Skewness describes asymmetry of the probability distribution.
-If there are more extreme returns extending to the right tail of a distribution it is said to be positively skewed and if they are more returns extending to the left it is said to be negatively skewed .
+Skewness describes the asymmetry of the probability distribution.
+If there are more extreme returns extending to the right tail of a distribution, it is said to be positively skewed, and if they are more returns extending to the left, it is said to be negatively skewed .

-Skewness and Kustosis are normalized forms of 3rd and 4th central moments respectively (see ).
-Its combination with the Sharpe Ratio allows to approximate the ratio when the distribution is not normal.
-This method leads to the proposition from , where skewness divided by kurtosis is added to the Sharpe Ratio which results a new performance measure.
+Skewness and Kurtosis are normalized forms of 3rd and 4th central moments, respectively (see ).
+Its combination with the Sharpe Ratio allows for approximating the ratio when the distribution is not normal.
+This method leads to the proposition from , where skewness divided by kurtosis is added to the Sharpe Ratio, which results in a new performance measure.

-In the case when the owner of the portfolio has different preference (different utility – see ), there are other ratios to measure the performance.
-The Adjusted for Skewness Sharpe Ratios, gives the opportunity to measure the performance using hyperbolic absolute risk aversion (HARA), constant relative risk aversion (CARA) or constant absolute risk aversion (CRRA).
+In the case when the owner of the portfolio has different preferences (different utility – see ), there are other ratios to measure the performance.
+The Adjusted for Skewness Sharpe Ratio allows measuring the performance using hyperbolic absolute risk aversion (HARA), constant relative risk aversion (CARA), or constant absolute risk aversion (CRRA).
 More details can be found in .

-The Sharpe Ratio is a standard measure for portfolio performance.
-Due to simplicity and ease of interpretation, it is one of the most popular indexes.
-Unfortunately, most users forget the assumptions what results inappropriate outcome.
+The Sharpe Ratio is a standard measure of portfolio performance.
+Due to its simplicity and ease of interpretation, it is one of the most popular indexes.
+Unfortunately, most users forget the assumptions and that results in an inappropriate outcome.
 They should consider checking the distribution of the returns or validating the results with other performance measures before making a decision on the market.

 Cogneau P., Hübner G., The 101 ways to measure portfolio performance, Université de Liège